aldefouw/redcap_cypress/README.md

 Typically, Chocolatey will add these binaries into your $PATH automatically.
 However, in case you need to build Chocolatey from source, you can add in these paths to the system $PATH manually.
 (You do so by navigating to "Advanced System Settings" > "Environment Variables" in the Advanced tab of the System Properties window.
 These utilities need to be a part of your path because these two binaries are used in the database seeding process.)

 ---

+## Known Limitations & Areas for Improvement

+This Test Framework template is a good start, but there are some known areas that could be improved.

 ### Unpredictable login behavior

 ~~Sometimes REDCap doesn't login the first time you run a test.
 This means the test spec will probably fail the first time you run it, which is technically a non-deterministic test (a bad thing that I am trying to avoid).~~